QiCai1995/NLP_Twitter_Sentiment/README.md

 ## Results

-The best model was the logistic regression model based on an accuracy score of 0.87.
+The best model was a logistic regression model with an accuracy score of 0.87.

 Confusion Matrix